-There’s no denying the fact that indoor spaces are getting constricted by the day, underlining the need for space-saving solutions which go well with modern day aspirations.
+There’s no denying the fact that indoor spaces are getting constricted by the day, underlining the need for space-saving solutions that go well with modern-day aspirations.
 Vertical gardening is something that is really catching up as it gives homeowners the flexibility to grow far more plants and vegetables indoors than it would be possible with conventional gardening techniques.

 As the name itself suggests, vertical gardening is using the vertical space inside your home to satiate your desire for growing plants and veggies without compromising the floor-space.
 Vertical gardens make sense in urban settings where optimum utilization of available space is paramount.